bigearth/bitblog/_posts/2018-04-19-hackathon-details.md

 ## More info

 The [Bitcoin Cash Fund](https://twitter.com/BitcoinCashFund/status/986947526933741568) is hosting a BITBOX AMA in their [Discord Channel](http://ambassador.cash/) on Friday Apr 20th @ 1pm.
 Stop by the #bitbox room and find out what we're all about.

+## Live Stream

+The [Bitcoin Cash Fund](https://twitter.com/BitcoinCashFund/status/987719300931837952) are going to be streaming the hackathon from 6&ndash;8pm on [their livestream channel](https://www.youtube.com/c/BitcoinCashFund/live).
+Join us to ask questions and check out demos.